Nibesh619/Karate-UI-Automation-Guideline/README.md

 15)  To upload file, first keep your desired uploading file in the path where the .feature file is present then, use this code.
 When driver.inputFile("input”'] ","FileName")

+16) Condition to check or validate, use these steps

+* def flag = exists("button[id='adminlistbtnhover']")
+Then def flag = false?
+'Sample.feature' : 'Sample2.feature'
+* def result = call read(flag)
+* delay(1000)
+Then close()

+Here  * def flag = exists("button[id='adminlistbtnhover']") returns either true or false boolean.
+Then Then def flag = false?
+'Sample.feature' : 'Sample2.feature'  checks the returned value.
+I have made two sample features which are sample and sample2.
+Which prints what value to print(I made two sample feature file where one prints positive return value and another prints negative which can be seen on below code) -  So if flag  is false it will print Sample2.feature and if it is true it will print Sample.Feature.
+------------------------------------------------demo code for Sample.feature and Sample2.feature--------------------------------------------------------------------------------
+@ignore
+Feature: Call scenario from another scenario

+Scenario: Result
+Then print 'It was not found'